Malk97sc/Computer_Vision_Research/README.md

 ## Non-OpenCv images

+To use this content, you need to convert the image to the PPM format.
+You can use the following link to do this: https://convertio.co/es/jpg-ppm/

-if you want to use this program (Edges folder), you can compile it with this command:
+To use the program (Edges folder), you can compile it with this command:

 ```bash
 gcc sobelwithThreads.c -lm -o sobelThreads.out